Composite decking vs timber decking

 “Colour permanence may also be seen as a disadvantage of composite decking.
 Timber decking can be stained and painted your favourite colours, but you’ll be unable to change the colour of your composite decking unless you change the boards,” says Victoria Anderson, Landscaping Category Manager for Elliotts.

-Popular composite decking brands, like Trex and Millboard, are also eco-friendly.
+Popular composite decking brands, like Piranha and Millboard are eco-friendly.

 Over a third of the raw materials used for making the structural core of Millboard is recycled and boasts a CO2 footprint that matches a bunch of bananas.

-“There are now budget ranges which are closer in price to timber decking, but these are prone to cracking, being hot under foot in the sun and colour fade.”
+“There are now budget ranges that are closer in price to timber decking, but these are prone to cracking, being hot underfoot in the sun, and colour fade.

 Want to create a safe space for children to play?
 With incredible anti-slip properties and stain resistance, composite would be the best choice for worry-free use.

 Need decking that is easy to maintain?
-Whether you’re low on time or skill, composite decks need little maintenance and provides a ready-to-go space all year round.
+Whether you’re low on time or skill, composite decks need little maintenance and provide a ready-to-go space all year round.

 Need to keep an eye on the budget?
 Timber decking would provide a great deck whilst looking after the pennies.

-“Nothing beats the feel and lustre of genuine timber”, says Jeremy English, Timber Commercial Manager at Elliotts.
+“Nothing beats the feel and lustre of genuine timber, and timber sourced sustainably is always the greener option,” says Bob Tee, Timber Commercial Manager at Elliotts.

 Read more about decking